GTech-Solutions/GTechIndustries/apps/gtech-industries/src/app/blog-controller/mui-datagrid-blog-post.md

   },
 }));

-// Export the component and its styles export { CustomDataGridToolbar, useStyles };
+// Export the component
+export { CustomDataGridToolbar };

 // Integrate the custom toolbar into the theme options function useTheme(mode: PaletteMode): ThemeOptions {